Global oil refiners to deepen output cuts as virus destroys demand

 Australia’s four refiners said they were watching the situation and would adjust runs.
 Two of them warned local jet fuel demand was likely to collapse by up to 90% over the time that flight cancellations are in place.

-Petron Corp and Shell in the Philippines, Indonesia’s Pertamina [PERTM.UL] and PetroVietnam said their refineries were operating normally.
+Petron Corp and Shell in the Philippines, Indonesia’s Pertamina and PetroVietnam said their refineries were operating normally. ($1 = 110.0800 yen)

 Reporting by Nidhi Verma in New Delhi, Jane Chung in Seoul, Yuka Obayashi in Tokyo, Chayut Setboonsarng in Bangkok, Enrico dela Cruz in Manila, Wilda Asmarini in Jakarta, Khanh Vu in Hanoi, Sonali Paul in Melbourne, Muyu Xu in Beijing, Shu Zhang, Jessica Jaganathan, Roslan Khasawneh, Chen Aizhu and Florence Tan in Singapore; Editing by Himani Sarkar